 This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or "SEC," utilizing a "shelf" registration process or continuous offering process.
 Under this shelf registration process, the selling unitholder may, from time to time, sell the securities described in this prospectus in one or more offerings.
-This prospectus provides you with a general description of the securities that may be offered by the selling unitholder.
-Each time the selling unitholder sells securities, the selling unitholder is required to provide you with this prospectus and, in certain cases, a prospectus supplement containing specific information about the selling unitholder and the terms of the securities being offered.
+This prospectus provides you with a general description of the securities that may be offered pursuant to this prospectus.
+Each time securities are sold pursuant to this prospectus, we are required to provide you with this prospectus and, in certain cases, a prospectus supplement containing specific information about the terms of the securities being offered.
 That prospectus supplement may include additional risk factors or other special considerations applicable to those securities.
 Any prospectus supplement may also add, update or change information in this prospectus.
-If there is any inconsistency between the information in this prospectus supplement, you should rely on the information in that prospectus supplement.
+If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in that prospectus supplement.